 Find a Museum

 You can search for museums on the Utah Museums Association website, a directory fueled by data from Utah Arts & Museums.
 For current exhibits and events, visit NowPlayingUtah.com.
+You may also email us to request a copy of our museum directory at email@example.com.
 Whether you are planning a day trip to a museum or a longer road trip, these sites are sources of information about the museums that you want to visit.
 Always confirm with the museum before traveling and please inform us of any corrections or additions.

-The Utah Museums Association and the Advisory Board of the Office of Museum Services host Museum Day at the Legislature in the Capitol Rotunda.
+The Utah Museums Association and the Advisory Board of the Office of Museum Services host Museums Advocacy Day at the Legislature in the Capitol Rotunda.
 Click HERE for more information or to see the 2013 slideshow and video.
-Mark your calendars for next year’s Museum Day, which will be held February 25, 2014.
+Mark your calendars for the next Museums Advocacy Day, which will be held February 25, 2014.

 Blue Star Museums